newxieyang/bottle-test/README.md

 here is nothing important

-you should hava install MySQLdb use for python connect mysql,atherwise the database and table is be used , you can get database information in my project springmvc-->WebContent-->WEB-INF-->db mall.user.sql
+you should hava install MySQLdb use for python connect mysql,atherwise the database and table is be used , you can get database information in file db-->mall.user.sql

 ok the prepare work has done
 now enter the project base dir then enter